Lebanon and Israel on Wednesday concluded the first-round of US-mediated indirect talks to resolve their maritime border dispute.

 Israel has already developed a natural gas industry elsewhere in its economic waters, producing enough gas for domestic consumption and to export to neighbouring Egypt and Jordan.

 "We have no illusions.
 Our aim is not to create here some kind of normalisation or some kind of peace process," a senior official with Israel's energy ministry said.
-He spoke on condition of anonymity because he was not authorised to speak to the media.
+He spoke to AP on condition of anonymity because he was not authorised to speak to the media.

 "Our aim is very strict and limited and therefore hopefully achievable," he added.